Veggie Pho Noodle Soup | Backpacking Recipe

 - Be aware that this recipe prepares two large, low-calorie servings of soup.

-- To reduce sodium by 1638 mg, use sodium-free bouillon and low-sodium soy sauce.
+- For a heart-healthy recipe, use sodium-free bouillon and low-sodium soy sauce.

 Ready to see more ultralight backpacking recipes like this one?